Eric Metcalfe

 His work includes:

-• Advising a foreign company on its liability under international human rights law and the UN Guiding Principles on Business and Human Rights following the military coup in Myanmar in February 2021.
+• Advising a foreign company on its liability under international human rights law and the UN Guiding Principles on Business and Human Rights following the government crackdown on protests in Bangladesh in July-August 2024.

-• Advising a central government department on the 1961 Single Convention on Narcotic Drugs and the 1971 Convention on Psychotropic Substances.
+• Advising a Council of Europe Member State on the compatibility of measures to decriminalise cannabis under the 1961 Single Convention on Narcotics Drugs and the 1971 Convention on Psychotropic Substances.

 • Jones v United Kingdom (2014) 59 EHRR 1 and Ron Jones v Saudi Arabia [2006] UKHL 26 (House of Lords) – joint intervention between JUSTICE, Redress, Amnesty International and Interights on state immunity of foreign governments for acts of torture.